input-output-hk/marlowe/docs/tutorial-v2.0/using-marlowe.md

 Where `inputList`s are lists of inputs that may include any number of inputs depending on the context, and `sigList`s are lists of participant identifiers that represent the signatories of the transaction and there may also be any number of them.

-And we can then explore the values produced.
+We can then explore the values produced.
 Note, however, that the local bindings are lost each time a `:load` or `:l` command is performed.

 An alternative way of doing this is to add these definitions to a working file, e.g. `Build.hs`, where these definitions will be preserved.
 Indeed, it would be very sensible to include some of the definitions used above in such a file.